pjdevries/plg_system_classextender/README.md

 ## <a id="json-spec">JSON specification</a>

-File `[web root]/<path_to_extender_folder>/class_extensions.json` contains JSON encoded information about the (core) classes to be extended.
-It contains an array of objects.
+File `[web root]/<path_to_extender_folder>/class_extensions.json` describes the (core) classes to be extended.
+It is a JSON file, containing extension descriptions as an array of objects.
 Each object describes a single class to be extended.
-At the moment of this writing, a minimal object description contains the following
+At the moment of this writing, a minimal extension description _must_ contain at least the following attributes:
-attributes:
    ```
    {
      "class": ...,